-Inside: Host a classroom holiday party in your kids’ classrooms or scout groups with low-prep, low-mess, low-cost games, activities, and crafts.
+Inside: Host a classroom holiday party in your kids’ classrooms or scout groups with low-prep, low-mess, low-cost games, activities, and crafts that are winter-themed.

 Most room parents are busy planning or scrambling to plan, the very best, most awesome holiday party for their kids’ classrooms.